arjantop/rust-bencode/README.md

 Implementation of Bencode encoding written in rust.

+## Project Status

+Not in active developement due to lack of time and other priorities.
+If you are interested in taking over the developement of this crate please contact me.

 ## What is Bencode?

 It is the encoding used by the [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent_%28protocol%29) file sharing system.
 More on [wikipedia](https://en.wikipedia.org/wiki/Bencode).